Investment Policy

 Beyond choosing the appropriate diversified asset mix, portfolio risk can be reduced substantially over the long term by being well diversified by industry group and geographically.
 Reducing company specific risk by taking a conservative approach to security selection, with quality being a key criterion.
 Quality includes choosing companies that exhibit strong balance sheets and free cash flow generation, have a record of growing earnings, and return on equity, and have competent management.

-Liquidity refers to the amount of cash or cash equivalent securities held in a fund.
+Liquidity refers to the amount of cash, cash equivalent or easily saleable (i.e. Publicly traded bonds or equities) securities held in a fund.
 The amount of liquidity is a function of needs in terms of upcoming cash requirements.
 If the time horizon is short, an illiquid asset may not be appropriate.
 Sufficient liquidity is important to allow future cash usage, if required.
+Both the Operational Contingency Reserves and the Endowment investment classes have relatively limited short term liquidity needs, allowing for investments in less liquid asset classes.